 In conclusion, most of the anticipated impacts would include disturbance during the construction phase, while changes to form and function of the site due to increased runoff roads or hard surfaces that would occur in the operational and maintenance (O&M) phase.
-This is largely based on the assumption that all sensitive habitats will be avoided, which then also includes any of the observed Critical Biodiversity Areas (CBAs).
-Disturbance of any Aquatic CBAs, i.e. areas associated with the Soutpoort River - not within this site but access roads may cross this system over existing tracks.
+Based then on this assumption the following impacts were assessed.